fvaleri/strimzi-debugging/sessions/003/README.md

 > [!WARNING]
 > Adding a custom volume triggers pod restarts, which can make it difficult to capture issues that have already occurred.
-> If the issue cannot be easily reproduced in a test environment, consider configuring the volume in advance to avoid disruptive pod restarts when you need to capture diagnostic data.
+> If the issue cannot be easily reproduced in a test environment, consider configuring the volume in advance to avoid disruptive pod restarts.

 ```sh
 $ kubectl patch k my-cluster --type merge -p '